Skip to main content

 - Does the language or tone seem biased and free of emotion?

 - Are there spelling, grammar, or other typographical errors?

 Purpose: the reason the information exists

-Credit: CSU Chico librarians who created it.
+Credit: CSU Chico librarians.